slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On wealth

 <!--
-+ alexhormozi@x -- Three levels of wealth: No meetings.
-Lots of meetings.
-No meetings.

 - Money loves speed.
 Wealth loves time.
 Poverty loves indecision.
 - Wealth is the slave of the wise man and master of the fool.
 - «I made my millions by brewing my own coffee at home.» -- Said no one ever.
 If you want to achieve wealth: you need to create, not save.